homeresume

 Migrations and seeders

-Migrations are handled with the following scripts for generation, running, and reverting.
+Migrations are handled with the following scripts for creation, running, and reverting.

 // package.json